Rhino (character): All-New, All-Different Marvel

 As part of the lead-up to the Dead No More: The Clone Conspiracy storyline, the Rhino resurfaces, having survived his apparent demise.
 The Jackal finds Sytsevich in hiding in Tahuexco, Guatemala, where he persuades the Rhino to do his bidding with the promise of a revived Oksana.
 When Doctor Octopus activates a virus in all of the Jackal's clones that causes them to rapidly decay, Oksana turns to dust, and the Rhino goes on a grief-stricken rampage.
 Spider-Man calms him by convincing him to move forward for Oksana's sake, and the two agree to see each other once in a while to help the other with their pain.

-In a prelude to the "Hunted" storyline, the Rhino is among the animal-themed characters captured by the Taskmaster and the Black Ant on behalf of Kraven the Hunter.
-He is among those who Arcade publicly reveals as the Savage Six.
+In a prelude to the "Hunted" storyline, the Rhino is among the animal-themed characters who are captured and forced to participate in Kraven the Hunter's Great Hunt as hunting targets.
+He is grouped with several other captives, who are publicly revealed as the Savage Six.

 During the "King in Black" storyline, Rhino is among the villains recruited by Mayor Wilson Fisk to be part of his Thunderbolts at the time of Knull's invasion.
-Following the deaths of Ampere and Snakehead, Taskmaster could not bring himself to prevent Rhino from walking away.

-During the "Sinister War" storyline, Rhino accompanies the Savage Six into attacking the premiere of a movie in which Mysterio is involved.
-This leads up to the Savage Six also fighting the Sinister Six.

-During the "Devil's Reign" storyline, Rhino appears as a member of Mayor Wilson Fisk's latest incarnation of the Thunderbolts when Mayor Fisk passes a law that forbids superhero activities.
-He assists Agony, Electro II, and U.S. Agent in taking down Moon Knight.
-In truth, Rhino did not sign up to dispose underage superheroes after learning the Kamala's Law incidents in Outlawed and its conclusion in Killer App, so he secretly helps the Champions by giving them the Thunderbolts badge due to Fisk's patrol system becoming even tighter with Doctor Octopus' Octobots and many innocent people being unsaved.
-It was because of Rhino declaring himself out of the Thunderbolts because of this reason that caused Mayor Fisk to bring in Abomination as a replacement.
+During the "Devil's Reign" storyline, Rhino appears as a member of Wilson Fisk's latest incarnation of the Thunderbolts when Fisk passes a law that forbids superhero activities.
+In truth, Rhino did not sign up to dispose underage superheroes after learning the Kamala's Law incidents in Outlawed and its conclusion in Killer App, so he secretly helps the Champions by giving them the Thunderbolts badge.

-Orchis later subjects Rhino to the same mind-control device that they used on Nightcrawler.
-He goes on a rampage before fighting Nightcrawler's Spinnenmann appearance.
-Despite interference from Silver Sable and the Wild Pack, Spinnenmann defeats Rhino.

-Now sporting a costume that has a more rhinoceros-shaped head, Rhino goes on a rampage and fights Spider-Man.
-He suddenly collapses from a heart attack causing Spider-Man to do CPR.
-The incident made the news as Roderick Kingsley is informed that Rhino is incarcerated at Ravencroft.
-Spider-Man later visited Rhino's apartment and started hallucinating where he saw different villains.
-When Spider-Man later visits Rhino at Ravencroft, he finds Itsy Bitsy there.
-Spider-Man was able to save Rhino from Itsy Bitsy.